gURLmeetsCode/tvshow_organizer/README.md

 One Paragraph of project description goes here

+#stuff
+1. Installation instructions

+2. Discussion of technologies used

+3. A section demonstrating that you met the requirements

+4. If there are bonuses, a section demonstrating that you met them

+5. For algorithms and data structures, time and space complexity

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.